kimutaimeshack/GhanianNaming_Determination/README.md

 ## Technologies Used
 * HTML
 * CSS
+* javascript
 *********
 ## License
 This project is under:

 The MIT licence

-Click  [Here](https://github.com/kimutaimeshack/Meshack_Portfolio/blob/main/LICENSE) to view the LICENSE
+Click  [Here](https://github.com/kimutaimeshack/GhanianNaming_Determination/blob/main/LICENSE) to view the LICENSE